turingschool/launch-curriculum/module6/lessons/Week1/ToolsForAfterAnInterview.md

 Interviews are often a vulnerable and stressful thing.
 They are also a necessary hurdle on the path to getting that first developer job.
 It's important to gather tools for resilience to navigate this portion of the job search process.

-Today we are going to learn and practice two routines for after your interviews.
+We are going to learn two routines for after your interviews.
 The first is an interview recap which should feel very similar to other reflections we have done in this course, and the second is doing an emotions check-in and creating a "soft landing" for yourself.

 <aside class="instructor-notes" markdown="1">
 <p><strong>Instructor Note</strong><br>